YplN/graph/README.md

 -   Key Spacebar : switch to another selection mode (Edges + Vertices = selection area triggers on both vertices and edges, Edges : only on edges, Vertices : only on Vertices)
 -   Click on "Generate LaTeX" to get the string of the .tex file
 -   Key Alt + 's' : Shuffle the graph.
 Because why not?
+-   Share graph codes ! : Click on "Share or Import Graph".
+If you want to share your beautiful graph, just copy the code shown and give it to the ones you love.
+To use a code, paste it in the same window (be sure you remove everything before.)

 ### TODO